-Term Definition

-Data controller The natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.
+Term Definition Data controller The natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.
 Data processor A natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller, following the Controller's instruction.
 Data subject The identified or identifiable individual whose personal data is held or processed.
 Consent Freely given, specific, informed and unambiguous indication of the data subject's wishes via a statement or by a clear affirmative action, signifying agreement to a specific processing of personal data relating to them.

-Personal data Any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a
+Personal data Any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a • name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-• name,

-• an identification number,

-location data,

-an online identifier or

-• to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-Special categories of personal data Personal data which is more sensitive and so needs more protection, including Information about an individual's:
+Special categories of personal data

+Personal data which is more sensitive and so needs more protection, including Information about an individual's:

-Racial or ethnic origin
+- Racial or ethnic origin

-Political opinions
+- Political opinions

-Religious or philosophical beliefs
+- Religious or philosophical beliefs

-Trade union membership
+- Trade union membership

-Genetics
+- Genetics

-Biometrics (such as fingerprints, retina and iris patterns), where used for identification purposes
+- Biometrics (such as fingerprints, retina and iris patterns), where used for identification purposes

-Health - physical or mental
+- Health physical or mental

-Sex life or sexual orientation
+- Sex life or sexual orientation

-History of offences, convictions or cautions
+- History of offences, convictions or cautions

+Processing

-Note: Whilst criminal offences are not listed as special category data, within this policy they are regarded as such in acknowledgment of the extra care which is needed with this data set.
-Processing Any operation or set of operations which is performed on personal data or on sets of personal data, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+Any operation or set of operations which is performed on personal data or on sets of personal data, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 Processing can be automated or manual.

+Data breach

-Data breach A breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data.
+A breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data.

-4. The data controller
+4. The Data Controller

-The School collects and determines the processing for personal data relating to parents/carers, pupils, the school workforce, governors, visitors and others, in addition they process data on the behalf of others therefore is a data controller and a data processor.
+The School collects and determines the processing for personal data relating to parents/carers, pupils, the school workforce, governors/volunteers, visitors and others, in addition they process data on the behalf of others therefore are considered a data controller and a data processor.

-The School is registered as a data controller with the ICO and will renew this registration as legally required, the registration number is: Z5283463
+The School is registered as a data controller with the ICO and will renew this registration as legally required, the registration number is Z5283463